celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 #### Query spawning

-One minute (60 seconds) after a validator enters the set of [NearlyElectedValidator], it should start sending [queryEnodeMsg] messages to the network, for all other NEV validators that have a higher version `eNodeURL` than the one currently known.
+One minute (60 seconds) after a validator enters the set of [NearlyElectedValidator], it should start sending [queryEnodeMsg] messages to the network, for all other [NearlyElectedValidator] nodes that have a higher version `eNodeURL` than the one currently known.

 Messages should be spaced at least 5 minutes (300 seconds) apart.
 A query for a specific `<validator, version>` tuple has a retry back off period.
 The `nth` attempt should be spaced from the previous one by: